Chemaclass/chemaclass.com/content/blog/2022-10-08-different-beliefs-about-software-quality.md

 ![blog-cover](/images/blog/2022-10-08/cover.jpg)

+_"What to do when working on "bad software" and you can't improve it because it is against the beliefs of your peers?
+Should you change the company?"_

-I recently got a great question on Twitter which got me thinking for a while and I decided to share my thoughts about it.
+I recently got a great question on X which got me thinking for a while and I decided to share my thoughts about it.

 <!-- more -->